Sindh United Party

-The Sindh United Party (SUP) is a Sindhi nationalist regional political party that aims to give the democratic rights to the people of Sindh over their homeland and believes in more provincial rights.
-The party was founded by former Deputy Speaker of the Sindh Assembly, Syed Jalal Mehmood Shah, in 2006.
+The Sindh United Party (SUP; سندھ یونائیٹڈ پارٹی) is a Sindhi nationalist regional political party that aims to give the democratic rights to the people of Sindh over their homeland and believes in more provincial rights.
+The party was founded by former deputy speaker of the Sindh Assembly, Syed Jalal Mehmood Shah, in 2006.

 History

 The SUP was formed on 9 December 2006 at a political workers' convention at G.M Syed Edifice, Jamshoro, in Sindh.
 Syed Jalal Mehmood Shah, a former deputy speaker of the Sindh Assembly, laid the foundation of the party.
-Syed Zain Shah is the current president of the Sindh United Party.
+Syed Zain Shah is the current president, where as Roshan Boriro as Senior Vice President and Syed Munir Hyder Shah as Vice President of the Sindh United Party.

 On 3 November 2007, the dictator, Pervez Musharraf, imposed an emergency and suspended the country's 1973 constitution.
 To restore democracy, the SUP peacefully launched a series of protests across the country.
 The party strongly believes in the power of nonviolence and has been the strongest advocate of religious harmony and separation of religion and state because of its foundations.
 The party is supported by the Indus Valley Civilization people's connection to Sufism.

 In 2015, the SUP decided to launch a mass mobilisation and awareness campaign after Eid al-Fitr against terrorism, religious extremism and corruption in Sindh.